 82% of Canadians feel they have a role to play in the reconciliation process (The Environics Institute), and at this particular moment in time where, after six generations, reconciliation is possible.
 It is essential that the nonprofit sector work alongside Indigenous peoples to develop our collective path.

-Join The Circle’s Kris Archie as she sits in conversation with Rudayna Bahubeshi, Nada Elmasry and Tanvi Bhatia to discuss the role of allyship in reconciliation-focused philanthropy.
-This panel of change-makers will share personal experiences working as racialized women in the philanthropic, systems change, sector.
+The Circle’s Kris Archie sat in conversation with Rudayna Bahubeshi, Nada Elmasry and Tanvi Bhatia to discuss the role of ally-ship in reconciliation-focused philanthropy.
+This panel of change-makers shared personal experiences working as racialized women in the philanthropic, systems change, sector.

 What does philanthropy have to change to better work with racialized communities?

 What does an ally in philanthropy look like?